-6.6 BGP
+7.6 BGP

-Policies are hard - BGP allows one to express unilateral policies to the planet. this is cute (the same idea could be used for policy management of other resources like CPUs in the GRID) however, it results in difficulties in computing global choices (esp Multihoming) - there are fixes.
+Policies are hard - BGP allows one to express unilateral policies to the planet (the same idea could be used for policy management of other resources like CPUs in the GRID).
+However, it results in difficulties in computing global choices (esp Multihoming) - there are fixes.